Interviews are both an art and a science.

 Let's look into part 3 of 4 Q&A and top tips for proactive job seekers.

 Ask questions about the opportunity and what the person or panel are looking for in terms of skills and experience.
-The more you understand about the needs of your interviewer/s the easier it becomes to select the right examples and responses from your experience.
+The more you understand the needs of your interviewer/s the easier it becomes to select the right examples and responses from your experience.
 The Q&A is all about them understanding you, you understanding them and how well everything fits together.
 It's a small window and performing well is a skill in itself.
 Read on for more support but remember two very important things 1) interviewers want to like the people they hire so be genuine and build rapport 2) bring your best self to each and every interview regardless of whatever else might be going on, be mindful about it.

 - If you're offered water at the start of the interview, accept it.
 Taking a sip is a great way to press pause if you need a few extra seconds to think of an answer.